-- 1) At least 50% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals (as listed above). - 2) The minimum levels of sustainable investments with environmental and social objectives are 5% and 15% of the fund's net assets, respectively. - 3) The equity and corporate bond universe is actively reduced by at least 20%. - 4) ESG analysis is applied to at least 90% of securities (excluding cash and derivatives). - 5) Carbon emissions, as measured by carbon intensity, are 30% lower than those of their reference benchmark.
+1) At least 10% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals (as listed above).

+- 2) The minimum levels of sustainable investments with environmental and social objectives are 1% and 3% of the fund's net assets, respectively. - 3) The equity and corporate bond universe is actively reduced by at least 20%. - 4) ESG analysis is applied to at least 90% of securities (excluding cash and derivatives). - 5) Investment in debt securities issued by public entities is limited to 70% of the net assets.